Budgeting with N26—helping you manage and save your money

 Spaces—the starting point to budget all your plans

 N26 Spaces lets you create sub-accounts that allow you to easily budget and save money.
 These sit alongside your main N26 account, letting you transfer money between them instantly, budget wisely and put funds aside by separating your savings from expenses.
-Standard accounts can have up to two spaces, while premium accounts can have as many as 10.

 Budgeting your ideas: one space to rule them all